tbedford/Website-Test/source/articles/doom-zone-memory-manager.md

 on.
 The actual zones would depend on the nature of the app, in this case the game.

-The idea behind this is by keeping allocations of approxinately the same size in the same zone you reduice fragmentation, compared to the case where you have a single zone where you have lots of tiny allocations (for say a texture) and big allocations for level data, sound effects and music etc. When the small allocations are freed up you end up with lots of little gaps in your map, meaning the chances of finding a contiguous free space of a sufficient size for a larger allocation reduces.
+The idea behind this is by keeping allocations of approximately the same size in the same zone you reduce fragmentation, compared to the case where you have a single zone where you have lots of tiny allocations (for say a texture) and big allocations for level data, sound effects and music etc. When the small allocations are freed up you end up with lots of little gaps in your map, meaning the chances of finding a contiguous free space of a sufficient size for a larger allocation reduces.

 In the end Doom did not use this approach, but I think that may have been the original intention.
 Probably what was found was that on